AdobeDocs/id-service.en/help/reference/ecid-library-methods.md

 In addition, if your consumer has opted out of Analytics tracking via this [method](https://docs.adobe.com/content/help/en/analytics/implementation/js/opt-out.html), this `s_ecid` cookie will be deleted.

-The tracking server name should be supplied to the VisitorJS library when initializing the library using trackingServer or trackingServerSecure.
-This should match the trackingServer config in the Analytics configs.
+The tracking server name should be supplied to the VisitorJS library when initializing the library using `trackingServer` or `trackingServerSecure`.
+This should match the `trackingServer` config in the Analytics configs.

-If you choose not to take advantage of this method, add the following config to your ECID library implementation: discardtrackingServerECID.
+If you choose not to take advantage of this method, add the following config to your ECID library implementation: `discardtrackingServerECID`.
 When this config is set to true, Visitor library does not read the MID set by the first party tracking server.

 ![](assets/itp-proposal-v1.png)